 frequently asked questions

-Please see the frequently asked questions below:
+For all the latest developments, please see the frequently asked questions below:

 We are absolutely certain that the events sector is going to help relaunch the economy.

-We are looking at this too.
-Any changes we make will take account of the government guidance for the catering industry.
+Yes, any changes we make will take account of the government guidance for the catering industry.
 The existing coronavirus measures will also apply, such as 1.5 metre distancing at the counter.
 The distances will be clearly marked, as they are in the supermarkets and other stores.
 We will also switch to 100% cashless payment.